BY ANNA PULLEY

 The company also strives to use every scrap of wood it harvests, using a dust collection system that increases its supply of wood-based fuel.
 And, when shaping its sticks, Vic Firth’s centerless grinding process uses 96 percent-reclaimed water.

-“Vic Firth has been committed to the environment for decades, long before anyone was talking about it,” says Andy Tamulynas, category manager, drumsticks and mallets.
+“Vic Firth has been committed to the environment for decades, long before anyone was talking about it,” says Andy Tamulynas, category manager for drumsticks and mallets.
 “For us, it’s not about a marketing campaign, some new initiative, or trying to look good in the public eye.
 It’s common sense.”

 There are undoubtedly countless other companies doing good work for the earth, but these are just a few of the ways drum manufacturers, makers, and drummers themselves are helping to ensure that our planet sticks around to keep giving us materials to make music.